kamangir/dec82/README.md

 # dec82

-To install the development environment install [`abcli`](https://github.com/kamangir/awesome-bash-cli), then open a terminal and type in,
+To set up the development environment install [`abcli`](https://github.com/kamangir/awesome-bash-cli), then open a terminal and type in,

 ```bash
 abcli git clone dec82 install